scivision/matlab-buildtool-mex/README.md

 ## Apple Silicon

-macOS users with Apple Silicon CPU (M1, M2, ....) are recommended to use the native Apple Silicon Matlab.
+macOS users with Apple Silicon CPU (M1, M2, ....) are required to use the native Apple Silicon Matlab.
 Better performance for Matlab comes by using the native CPU version of Matlab matching the computer CPU.
-However, if using Intel x86 Matlab on Apple Silicon CPU:
+However, while unsupported, if using Intel x86 Matlab on Apple Silicon CPU:

 ```sh
 cmake -B build -DCMAKE_OSX_ARCHITECTURES=x86_64